ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S23/slides.md

 ### Incentive Effects of Variances:

 - Rewarding purchasing managers for favorable direct materials price variances creates an incentive for them to buy large quantities when price discounts are offered for high-volume purchases.
 - Penalizing production managers for unfavorable labor efficiency variances encourages keeping labor busy producing more.

+### Incentive Effects of Variances:

 - Mitigation of inventory building incentive
   - Charge purchasing department for cost of holding inventory.
   - Just-in-time (JIT) purchasing and production policies